-Education Records Nontraditional Degree Programs1 B-151 Director Dean of Students B-119 Dean College of Arts and Sciences1 BBH-158A Dean Daniel L. Goodwin College of Education1 LWH-4044 Dean College of Business and Management1 CBM-184 Dean Career Services Suite B-119 Director Financial Aid D-201 Director College of Graduate Studies and Research LWH-0006 Dean Vice President for Student Affairs C-320 Vice President 1
+Education Records Nontraditional Degree Programs1 B-151 Director College of Arts and Sciences1 BBH-158A Dean Daniel L. Goodwin College of Education1 LWH-4044 Dean College of Business and Management1 CBM-184 Dean Career Services Suite B-119 Director Financial Aid D-201 Director College of Graduate Studies and Research LWH-0006 Dean Student Affairs C-336 Vice President/Dean 1

 Some departments maintain records separate from the College.
 A list of departments or programs which have separate records, their location, and the person responsible for the record may be obtained from the office of the dean of the college in which the department or program is located.

 A student’s record is open to the student, with the following exceptions:

 - Letters of recommendation placed in files prior to January 1, 1975 which were intended to be confidential and used only for the purpose for which they were prepared.

 - Medical and psychological records.
 Medical and psychological records are not available to anyone other than those providing treatment, but can be reviewed by a physician or licensed professional of the student patient’s choice.

 - Some items of academic record under certain conditions.
 To ensure the validity and confidentiality of references prepared off campus and on campus, certain documents may carry waivers, signed by the student, relinquishing the student’s right of access to the document.